Once more into the storm

 For more information

-NASA Global Hydrology Resources Center Distributed Active Archive Center (GHRC DAAC)
+NASA Global Hydrometeorology Resources Center Distributed Active Archive Center (GHRC DAAC)

 NASA Genesis and Rapid Intensification Processes (GRIP) Project